-If you’ve been trying to get pregnant for a while, live in a modern Western society (especially if you are over 35), you definitely need supplements during preconception time.
+If you live in a modern Western society (especially if you are over 35), you definitely need supplements during preconception time.

 Besides improving your chances to get pregnant, they also give the best start possible to your baby, which will need a lot of support (and B-group vitamins!) in order to grow and develop well during the nine months in your belly.

 In finding a supplementing strategy that works best for you, you may first want to focus on the “basics.”
 This means, regular prenatal supplements that provide B-vitamins, and also folic acid.
 You are free to choose from any of the well-known prenatal multivitamin brands, only make sure from the label that they contain at least 400–800 µg folic acid.

 Start taking them at least three months before you try to get pregnant and continue throughout the first pregnancy months.

 Summarized, if you can memorize only one single supplement you should not omit during the preconception time, it is folic acid like this one.
 Taking folic acid in the months prior to conception contributes to the prevention of severe neurological disorders in babies.
 In this case, your genes play only a small role, and your decision to take a folic acid supplement can make a huge difference to the future health of your child.

 A study published in 2009 in the journal Midwifery, showed that, in a sample of 588 Australian women who were actively trying to conceive, less than one-third took a pre-pregnancy folic acid supplement.
 Factors that were associated with an increased risk of not taking folic acid were income, smoking in mother, and baby being a non-first child.